mcstitzer/maize_genomic_ecosystem/mnase/README.md

-## Mnase data from Rogers-Melnick et al 2016
+## MNase sensitivity data for chromatin accessibility

 This is a data set where I really should remap for biological interpretation, but I'm not finding the code to do so in a quick search.
 For now, I'll convert coordinates, but consider switching in the future.